Gardanne: Geography

-It is close to Aix-en-Provence and Marseille and on the rail link connecting the two cities.

-It is bordered by the Massif du Montaiguet, which expands to Luynes, Aix en Provence and Bouc-Bel-Air.
-It comprises chalky plateaux bordered by cliffs, forests of pines and oaks, and crops areas.
-In 1979 and 2005 the area was devastated by bush fires.
-Following these incidents, garrigue is now covering a wide area.
+Situated close to Aix-en-Provence and Marseille and on the rail link connecting the two cities, Gardanne is bordered by the Massif du Montaiguet.
+The terrain is moderately elevated, with some areas reaching over 200 meters (656 feet) above sea level.
+The surrounding countryside includes forests, vineyards, and former mining sites from the town’s historical coal-mining industry.
+The Arc River flows nearby, contributing to the region’s drainage and agricultural viability.
+Following devastating bush fires in 1979 and 2005, garrigue now covers a wide area of the region.

 History

-Walls dating back to the first century AD have been found.
+The history of Gardanne dates back to 4000 BC, with the discovery of a Neolithic site in 2003.
+Walls dating back to the first century AD have also been found.

+Throughout the Middle Ages the town was enclosed within ramparts and the lordship of Gardanne belonged to different noble families.
+From the 13th century, the inhabitants claimed franchises and freedoms through their municipal magistrates.
 In 1454 René d'Anjou bought the estate and would go there until 1480.
 In 1482 it was bought back by the Forbins and in 1676 the villagers themselves bought back their own land.

-In the 1860s a railway was built and a little later mines were dug, thus attracting Italian, Armenian, Polish, Czech, Spanish and African workers to the village.
+In the 1860s a railway was built and mines were dug, attracting Italian, Armenian, Polish, Czech, Spanish and African workers to the village.
 The deep mine, one of the last surviving in France, was closed down in 2003.
+During this time frame, The population grew rapidly, from 1,600 inhabitants in 1809, to 20,000 in 1999) until the mine ceased operations in 2003.

+In 1886, French painter Paul Cézanne settled in Gardanne with his family, and that year, he began his cycle of paintings on Mount Sainte-Victoire.